Glutinous rice: Japan

 In Japan, glutinous rice is known as mochigome (もち米).
 It is used in traditional dishes such as sekihan also known as Red bean rice, okowa, and ohagi.
 It may also be ground into mochiko (もち粉), a rice flour, used to make mochi (もち), a kind of sweet rice cake.
 Mochi is traditionally prepared for the Japanese New Year, but can also be eaten year-round.
 Many different types of mochi exist from different regions, and they are normally flavoured with traditional ingredients such as red beans, water chestnuts, green tea, and pickled cherry flowers.
 See also Japanese rice.

 Korea

 In Korea, glutinous rice is called chapssal, and its characteristic stickiness is called chalgi.
 Cooked rice made of glutinous rice is called chalbap and rice cakes are called chalddeok or chapssalddeok.
 Chalbap is used as stuffing in samgyetang.

+Glutinous rice is the main ingredient of gochujang, which is frequently used in Korean cuisine.